'Uncaught TYPO3 Exception' pops up when news records are localized

 Can you provide a full stack trace when this error occurs, tracking down the source of this problem is much easier with detailed information.

-#4 Updated by Riccardo De Contardi about 2 years ago
+Updated by Riccardo De Contardi over 4 years ago

 - Status changed from Needs Feedback to Closed